-A warm welcome is extended to you by Baptist Health College Little Rock on behalf of the Baptist Health Corporation, the Board of Trustees, and Baptist Health Medical Center - Little Rock.
+A warm welcome is extended to you by Baptist Health College Little Rock on behalf of the Baptist Health Corporation, the Board of Trustees, and the college's owner and operator, Baptist Health Medical Center - Little Rock.

 You made an important decision in choosing healthcare as your career.
-In the exciting times ahead, you will learn fundamental concepts and principles in your chosen career and to apply those in the clinical areas of patient care.
+In the exciting times ahead, you will learn concepts, principles, skills and professional guidelines in your chosen profession and to apply those in the clinical and community settings.
 As you gain knowledge, a sense of pride and achievement will develop.
 We look forward to coaching, teaching and learning with you through your chosen program of study.